ajayrawatsap/mf_data/README.md

 ## Feature List for future releases
 1. Analysis of MF portfolio with Graphs and Charts
 2. MF Portfolio evaluation and recommendation on rebalancing portfolio based on performance of schemes.
-3. Personal Finance planner based on user age, profession, risk appetite, existing net worth goals etc.
+3. Personal Finance planner based on user age, profession, risk appetite, existing net worth, goals etc.